efuzy/efuzy/docs/src/pages/start/how-to-use-vue.md

 ---
 title: How To Use Vue
-desc: Quick tutorial about Vue principles and how to use it with Quasar.
+desc: Quick tutorial about Vue principles and how to use it with Efuzy.
 ---
-Before you begin with Quasar, it is a good idea to get acquainted with ES6 and have a fairly good knowledge about how Vue works. ([Quick overview of ES6](https://github.com/lukehoban/es6features) and [ES6 complete list of features](http://es6-features.org/#Constants) -- don't worry, you don't need to understand ALL of ES6).
-For devs experienced with reactive UIs, the [Vue documentation](https://vuejs.org/v2/guide/) itself takes a half-day at most to read top-to-bottom and will help you understand how Quasar components can be used and configured.
+Before you begin with Efuzy, it is a good idea to get acquainted with ES6 and have a fairly good knowledge about how Vue works. ([Quick overview of ES6](https://github.com/lukehoban/es6features) and [ES6 complete list of features](http://es6-features.org/#Constants) -- don't worry, you don't need to understand ALL of ES6).
+For devs experienced with reactive UIs, the [Vue documentation](https://vuejs.org/v2/guide/) itself takes a half-day at most to read top-to-bottom and will help you understand how Efuzy components can be used and configured.

 ::: tip
-If you are a total beginner to Vue and reactive UI libraries and want a good tutorial, we recommend you take a look at [Vue and Quasar video tutorials](/video-tutorials).
+If you are a total beginner to Vue and reactive UI libraries and want a good tutorial, we recommend you take a look at [Vue and Efuzy video tutorials](/video-tutorials).
 :::

-After reading the Vue documentation, let's clear up some of the most frequently asked questions, like *"How can I use Quasar components, Vue properties, methods and events"*.
+After reading the Vue documentation, let's clear up some of the most frequently asked questions, like *"How can I use Efuzy components, Vue properties, methods and events"*.

 ## Vue Single File Components (SFC)
-You'll be building your Quasar app using `*.vue` files which contain multiple sections: `template` (HTML), `script` (Javascript) and `style` (CSS/Stylus/SASS/SCSS/Less) all in the same file.
+You'll be building your Efuzy app using `*.vue` files which contain multiple sections: `template` (HTML), `script` (Javascript) and `style` (CSS/Stylus/SASS/SCSS/Less) all in the same file.

 ```vue
 <template>